jimboyeah/jimboyeah.github.io/content/en/post/chapter-1.md

 moment fresh floods of heads.
 The waves of this crowd, augmented incessantly, dashed against the angles of the houses which projected here and there, like so many promontories, into the irregular basin of the place.
-In the centre of the lofty Gothic* façade of the palace, the grand staircase, incessantly ascended and descended by a double current, which, after parting on the intermediate landing-place, flowed in broad waves along its lateral slopes,—the grand staircase, I say, trickled incessantly into the place, like a cascade into a lake.
+In the centre of the lofty Gothic * façade of the palace, the grand staircase, incessantly ascended and descended by a double current, which, after parting on the intermediate landing-place, flowed in broad waves along its lateral slopes, —the grand staircase, I say, trickled incessantly into the place, like a cascade into a lake.
 The cries, the laughter, the trampling of those thousands of feet, produced a great noise and a great clamor.
 From time to time, this noise and clamor redoubled;